 Women with this condition may also need to follow a low-salt diet to manage their blood pressure.
 They should avoid alcohol and tobacco products entirely.
 These products can make symptoms worse.

 Peripartum cardiomyopathy can affect your health for the rest of your life, even after successful treatment.
 Follow through with regular checkups and take all medications as directed.

 Certain lifestyle habits can decrease your risk.
 This is especially important for first time mothers.
 Focus on:

 - eating a low-fat diet

 - avoiding alcohol

-Women who have been diagnosed with peripartum cardiomyopathy are at risk for developing the condition with future pregnancies.
-In these cases, women may consider taking birth control to prevent pregnancy altogether.
+Women who receive a diagnosis of peripartum cardiomyopathy are at risk for developing the condition with future pregnancies.
+In these cases, women may consider taking birth control to prevent pregnancies.